-Revenue has increased by 20% to £126.3 million of which 66% was exported.
+Revenue has decreased by 3% to £122.2 million of which 65% (2012 - 66%) was exported.

-The despatch weight of castings to third party customers was 57,200 tonnes, being an increase of 6,600 tonnes from the previous year.
+The despatch weight of castings to third party customers was 52,700 tonnes, being a fall of 4,500 tonnes from the previous year.

-Revenue from the machinist operation, CNC Speedwell, increased by 3% during the year.
+Revenue from the machinist operation, CNC Speedwell, increased by 32% during the year.

-During the year we have received £0.69 million from the administrators of the UK subsidiaries of the Icelandic banks.
-This brings the total sums received todate to £2.75 million which is £0.89 million in excess of the original estimate of recoverable amounts.
+During the year we have received $\mathfrak{L}0.15$ million (2012 - $\mathfrak{L}0.69$ million) from the administrators of the UK subsidiaries of the Icelandic banks.
+This brings the total sums received to-date, of the original balance of $\mathfrak{L}5.7$ million, to $\mathfrak{L}2.90$ million which is $\mathfrak{L}1.04$ million in excess of the original estimate of recoverable amounts.
 Given the uncertainty over the quantum and timing of any possible further receipts, no allowance has been made for future recoverable amounts.

-The level of finance income again reflects the prevailing low interest rates during the year.
+The level of finance income again reflects the prevailing low interest rates during the year, although the improved return has been achieved by increasing the length of term deposits.